 S.M.
 Stirling and David Drake have written the "General" or "Raj Whitehall" series.
 The books have been reissued in hardcover and ebook formats by Baen Books.

 Tales from The Black Chamber

-A new Alternate History series, that takes place in 1916 in a world where Theodore Roosevelt became president of the U.S.A. in 1912, and features a covert-ops organization named "“The Black Chamber".
+An Alternate History series, that takes place from 1916 in a world where Theodore Roosevelt became president of the U.S.A. in 1912, and features a covert-ops organization named "“The Black Chamber".